aiman-al-masoud/deixiscript/src/deixiscript/semantics.md

 Has Sentence

 - property assignment
 - property assignment on prototype/class (is it different?)

 When Sentence

 - method definition
 - add action listener

 If Sentence

 - define a predicate function/method ("a man is tall if his height is greater than 1.8"), also "when" could fit here
 - if statement

+Verb Sentence

+- method invocation
+- or function invocation?
+- (with named rather than positional arguments)